W. H. & W. L. Bragg Prize

 William Lawrence Bragg (left) and William Henry Bragg.
 Credit: Smithsonian Institution Archives.
 Image # SIA2007-0340.

 Research achievement relative to opportunity will define the eligibility of candidates for this award.
 For this purpose an “early-career researcher” is defined as one who received their PhD no more than 10 years before the closing date for nominations.
-Academic interruptions, including periods of parental leave, will be taken into account if clearly indicated in the letter of support accompanying the nomination.
+Academic interruptions, including periods of parental leave, are taken into account.

 Inaugural W. H. and W. L. Bragg Prize awarded to James Fraser and Jean-Philippe Julien